Axiomatic Analysis of Medial Centrality Measures: Proof of Theorem

+Note that in graph $G_3$ every predecessor of $s$ (apart from possibly $s$), has exactly one outgoing edge: the one to $s$.

-\begin{lemma} (Distance 2) If $F$ satisfies Locality, Additivity, Node Redirect, Target Proxy, Symmetry, Direct Link Domination and Baseline $1$-$1$ or Baseline $k$-$k$, then for every graph $G \in \mathcal{G}_t$ and source node $s$, such that $dist_{s, t}(G) = 2$, centrality $F^t(G, \mathds{1}^s)$ is determined. \end{lemma} \begin{proof} Let us assume $t$ has no self-loops, otherwise we could delete them and from Lemma~\ref{lemma:all:t_loop} (Target Self-Loop) we know that centralities would not change.
+Now, let us assume $s$ has no self-loops, as we could delete them and from Lemma~\ref{lemma:all:t_loop} (Target Self-Loop) we know that centralities would not change, because $s$ is now the target.
+Hence, under this assumption, every predecessor of $s$ in $G_3$ has only one outgoing edge: to $s$.